IN CHESTERFIELD, MO

 Is A Forehead Lift For You?

 As with all elective surgery, good health and realistic expectations are prerequisites.
-When a surgeon tightens loose skin and removes the excess, forehead wrinkling and drooping brows are modified.
+When Dr. Maack tightens loose skin and removes the excess, forehead wrinkling and drooping brows are improved.
 The procedure is called a forehead lift or brow lift.
-If necessary, the surgeon removes part of the muscle that causes vertical frown lines between the brows.
+Dr. Maack will typically remove part of the muscle that causes vertical frown lines between the brows.
 The result can be a smoother brow and a more youthful expression.
-To see what a forehead lift can do for your face, put your hands above your brows and outside the edges of your eyes and gently raise the skin upwards.
+To see what a forehead lift can do for your face, put your hands above your brows and outside the edges of your eyes, and gently raise the skin upwards.
 Forehead lifts are an option if you have a sagging brow or deep furrows between the eyes.
-This procedure is usually done between age forty and sixty-five, although it may be necessary at an earlier age.
+This procedure is usually done from age forty and above, although it may be necessary at an earlier age.

 Incisions can be placed at the hairline, behind the hairline, or in some cases, above the brow or in the mid-forehead.
-Your surgeon can help you select the best technique suited to your particular situation.
+Dr. Maack will almost always use tiny incisions hidden in your hair but will go over all of your best options.

 Making The Decision For A Forehead Lift